moozer/ansible-role-nagios/readme.md

     Proper emailing must be set up on the system, e.g using `dpkg-reconfigure exim4-config`

+* notification is specified per contact

+    Default is to use email.
+A notify list containing X, Y and Z gets converted to `notify-host-by-X`, `notify-host-by-Y` and `notify-host-by-Z`, which must exist, probably defined in `custom-objects`.

 * configurations are split into default, ansible and non-ansible.

     The configuration is default in `/usr/local/nagios/etc`.
 Main config file is `nagios.cfg` (ansible controlled) and the subdirectories contains other config.